ben900912/EE399-HW4/README.md

 Moving on, we need to **compare the models fit in homework 1 to neural network in this assignment**

 To compare the models from homework one to neural netowrk in the previous task, we can use least square rror as a measure of their performance of the training and testing data.
-Recall that the least square error for each model i homework1 are about 200
+Recall that the least square error for each model i homework1 are about 200.
+This indicates that neural network as a better accuracy.

 Lastly, after computing the first 20 PCA modes of the digit images and building a feed-forward neural network to classify the digits, we can compare the results of the neural network against LSTM, SVM and decision tree classifiers.